'He was a fighter' - Kiwis great Olsen Filipaina dies, aged 64

 Not all was rosy in his career and he was often dropped at Balmain for turning up to training in his work clothes or not meeting certain weight targets.

-He left for Easts and enjoyed his finest hour when he was picked by coach Graham Lowe from the reserves to take on New Zealand.
+He left for Easts and enjoyed his finest hour when he was picked by coach Graham Lowe from the reserves to play for New Zealand.

 Filipaina led the Kiwis to a historic win over the Kangaroos at Auckland's Carlaw Park.